shieldgenerator7/DnD-Stories/Library/Class_RealityBender.md

 At level 3, you start losing control of your abilities.
 Whenever a creature effected by your chaos (including you) casts a spell, you gain chaos points equal to that spell’s printed level.
 Whenever you gain chaos points, you may use your reaction to expend all chaos points to cast a spell from your bonded schools.

-You may spend chaos points to cast spells as if they were spell slot points.
+You may spend chaos points to cast spells as if they were spell points.

 Only you are effected by your chaos by default.
 When a creature effected by your chaos (including you), casts a spell or makes an attack, that spell or attack is also effected by your chaos.
 Spells that are effected by your chaos cause their targets and/or creatures and/or objects in their area of effect to be effected by your chaos for the duration of the spell and for 1 minute afterwards.